 Most charities will claim that they are making a difference, but only a select few can back up their claims.
 Our assessment looks behind the marketing spin to find the charities that can show they are delivering on their purpose.
 There are three key steps to our analysis:

 Step 1: understand the charity.
 What does the charity do and why?
 Is information easy to find, interpret and understand?
-Are they clear about their ABN and their organizational structure?
+Are they clear about their ABN and their organisational structure?

 Step 2: identify any red flags.
 Are they up to date with their legal and regulatory requirements?
 Are they transparent about their operations?

 Step 3: verify claims.
-Are results coherent, consistent with the organizational strategy and supported with references?
+Are results coherent, consistent with the organisational strategy and supported with references?

 Part 1: Who are [X Charity]?
 Here we describe the charity, provide interesting facts on the organisation and, if relevant, any recent news events.

 Part 2: Where does your donation go?
 In this section we highlight their current financial position, their income sources and where they spend their money.

 Part 3: Who is running [X Charity]?
 Here we evaluate who is running the organisation, how much they are paid, and if they have measures in place to minimise misuse of funds.